Skip to main content

 For all single-cell sequencing services, please make a sample submission appointment with us in advance.

-• Parse Bioscience platform: Users prepare fixed cells (or nuclei) for all samples and submit them to NUSeq Core for library construction.
+• High-throughput single-cell sequencing platforms (10x Genomics, Illumina, and Parse): Users prepare fresh, frozen, or fixed cells (or nuclei) and submit them to NUSeq Core for sample QC and library construction.

-• SMART-Seq platform: Users collect cell(s) in 0.2mL tube and store at -80°C until sample submission to NUSeq Core.
+• SMART-Seq platform: Users collect cell(s) in 0.2mL or 1.5mL tube in in 5µL of 1x PBS buffer and store at -80°C until sample submission to NUSeq Core.

 Recommended Sequencing Parameters

-Manual Low-Throughput scRNA/scDNA-Seq: RNA-Seq - Single-end 50 bp reads at desired sequencing depth (e.g., 20-25 million reads per mammalian sample); DNA-Seq – Paired-end 150 bp reads often used at desired sequencing depth (e.g., 30x coverage for single-cell whole genome sequencing)
+Manual Low-Throughput scRNA/scDNA-Seq: RNA-Seq — paired-end 50 bp reads at desired sequencing depth (e.g., 20-25 million reads per mammalian sample).
+DNA-Seq — Paired-end 150 bp reads often used at desired sequencing depth (e.g., 30x coverage for single-cell whole genome sequencing)

 Bioinformatics